handong1587/handong1587.github.io/_posts/programming_study/2015-09-06-notes-on-discrete-optimization.md

 <p class="meta">06 Sep 2015 - Beijing</p>

 This page is to record my study notes on a Cousera course *Discrete Optimization*.
-You can check ou this: [https://www.coursera.org/course/optimization](https://www.coursera.org/course/optimization).
+You can check out on this: [https://www.coursera.org/course/optimization](https://www.coursera.org/course/optimization).